 The use of over-the-head noise canceling ear muffs is one of the most common methods of reducing unwanted sound.
 Ear muffs with noise reduction ratings of up to 35 dBA are inexpensive and widely available.
 Their use, however, may not be convenient at locations shared by many co-workers because it complicates communication and requires everyone in the vicinity of the equipment to wear them.

 2. Noise Reduction Enclosures

-An alternative solution is to place your ultrasonic processor in a noise reduction enclosure (also known as sound abating enclosure or sound proof enclosure).
-For laboratory sonicators, such enclosures are available from many distributors, although it is always important to make sure they provide appropriate attenuation values.
+An alternative solution is to place your ultrasonic processor in a noise reduction enclosure (also known as sound abating enclosure, sonicator enclosure, or sound proof enclosure).
+When choosing a sound enclosure it is always important to make sure they provide appropriate attenuation values.
 Most standard ultrasonic sound abating enclosures reduce the noise level by approximately 20 dBA.

 Noise Reduction Rating Determination

 The experiments discussed below were conducted at Industrial Sonomechanics' product testing facility.
 The BSP-1200 ultrasonic processor configured in the flow-through mode and operating at the frequency of approximately 20 kHz was tested with and without the corresponding sound reduction enclosure.
 Noise level data were collected at the distances of two and 15 feet from the processor by using SPLnFFT software, which was shown by the National Institute for Occupational Safety and Health to provide excellent agreement with actual reference values and be reliable for occupational noise exposure assessments .
 Ultrasonic amplitude settings of 90 and 60 microns were tested using water as the processed medium.